sgoldenlab/simba/docs/installation.md

 # Anaconda installation
-Click [here](/docs/anaconda_installation.md) for a step by step guide on how to install using anaconda.
+Click [here](/docs/anaconda_installation.md) for a detail step by step guide on how to install using anaconda.

 1. Open up terminal of your environment